BartVHoey/VSCodeTipsTricks/README.md

 | `TSLint`                                   | Linter for TypeScript
 | `Move TS`                                  | Move TypeScript files and update relative imports
 | `vscode-pdf`                               | Display PDF files in Visual Studio Code
+| `GitHub Pull Requests`                     | Manage Your Pull Requests for a Repository from VSCode